View§

 Iterates up the stack of parents of the View, and returns the first that matches

-is given, this method is
+the given selector.
+If no selector is given, this method is

-equivalent to calling #parent
+equivalent to calling #parent with no selector.

-ed View never changes, the contained value of
+Because the parents of a .rendered View never changes, the contained value of

-will never change.
+the returned Varying will never change.
 Thus, it usually makes more sense to

-call #closest_
+call #closest_.

 const closests = new List();